yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 A mechanism is necessary at the interface between uCDN and dCDN by which the uCDN can advertise:

-- The namespace that is made available to the dCDN to mint its delegated names;
+- The names that the dCDN is allowed to use;
 - The policy for creating the key material (allowed algorithms, minimum key lengths, key usage, etc.) that the dCDN needs to satisfy.